• Skip to primary navigation

 • For peas or any green vegetable to stay green, after pressure cook release the pressure manually and open it.
 This way the veggies will stay green while adding in gravies – Got this tip from my cousin and it worked too.

-• Fresh cream gives a nice flavour to the gravy giving it a restaurant taste.
-You can use milk too replacing cream and it gives a nice flavor too.
+• Fresh cream gives a nice flavor to the gravy giving it a restaurant taste.
+You can use milk too replacing cream.

-• This gravy goes well with any dry rice like fried rice/ pulao or even with naan/rotis.
+• This gravy goes well with any rice like pulao, basmati rice, jeera rice or even with naan /roti.

 • After I tried this I prefer this to PB masala.
-I really regret for not trying this for all these days, and am glad I tried this now atleast
+I really regret for not trying this for all these days, and am glad I tried this now at least as its tasty and quick to make.

 Nutrition Facts